 Death Good leavers as determined by the Committee in accordance with the plan rules Leavers in other circumstances (other than summary dismissal) 'Good leavers' are: injury, ill-health or disability, redundancy, retirement, the entity which employs the Executive ceasing to be part of the Group or any other reason determined by the Committee taking into account the circumstances of departure and performance Executive Incentive Plan 2014 (deferred bonus shares) Unvested awards vest on death Normally 12 months to exercise (if options) Unvested awards vest at cessation (Committee discretion to defer vesting to normal vesting date) Normally 12 months to exercise (if options) Awards normally lapse Performance Share Plan 2011 Unvested awards normally vest on death.
 The level of vesting is determined by the Committee taking into account performance and the time elapsed between grant and death If awards are in the form of options, the personal representatives of the participant will normally have 12 months from the date of death to exercise or a longer period as determined by the Committee of up to 10 years from grant Awards granted in the 12 months prior to leaving normally lapse (where more than one award has been made in the 12 month period in respect of different financial years the most recent award will lapse) If a participant leaves holding three unvested awards (in respect of different financial years), the most recent granted award shall normally lapse Other unvested awards normally continue until the normal vesting date.
-The Committee will determine the level of vesting taking into account performance If awards are in the form of options, participants normally have 12 months from vesting (or leaving for vested options) to exercise or a longer period determined by the Committee of up to 10 years from grant Unvested awards normally lapse unless the Committee determines otherwise If awards are in the form of options, participants normally have 12 months from cessation to exercise vested options or a longer period as determined by the Committee of up to 10 year from grant
+The Committee will determine the level of vesting taking into account performance If awards are in the form of options, participants normally have 12 months from vesting (or leaving for vested options) to exercise or a longer period determined by the Committee of up to 10 years from grant Unvested awards normally lapse unless the Committee determines otherwise If awards are in the form of options, participants normally have 12 months from cessation to exercise vested options or a longer period as determined by the Committee of up to 10 years from grant All-employee share plans Leaver provisions under all-employee sh are plans are as determined in accordance with HMRC-approved provisions